VIEW OUR CURRENT PROMOTIONS!

 The question you might ask is: What am I getting for this price?
 If Company A is $300 more than Company B, is the quality of work from Company A likely to be better?
 Does Company A use CNC machines, can you approve slab layouts before they cut, were their references glowing, do they provide a lifetime permanent sealer on the stone, etc?
 Also, how comfortable are you with the people at Company A and B?
 What does your gut tell you?

-Buying granite is not that much different than buying most other things manufactured by people.
+Buying quartz or granite is not that much different than buying most other things manufactured by people.
 Who are the people behind the company and are their values similar to yours?